mit-crpg/OpenMOC/docs/source/devguide/documentation.rst

 This tutorial will not present any of the semantics of how to write documentation for Sphinx as that is well covered by its own tutorials.
 Likewise, the same is true for Doxygen-style comments, although the basics are presented in :ref:`Code Comments <code_comments>`.
 Instead, this section presents the location of the source code and the basic console commands used to generate HTML documentation.

 First, the :file:`/docs/source` directory contains the reStructuredText source for the Sphinx documentation.
-In order to compile the Sphinx documentation into HTML, you can run the following from within the :file:`docs` directory:
+In order to compile the Sphinx documentation into HTML, you can run the following from within the :file:`/docs` directory:

 .. code-block:: none